Omar-Ashraf-Mossad/Software-Engineering-project/README.md

 # Software-Engineering-project
  a Parking Garage application.
 This application manages a parking space for a configurable maximum number of vehicles.
-Each parking space (slot) defined with a dimension (width and depth) The application  handles the following functions:
+Each parking space (slot) defined with a dimension (width and depth) The application  handles the following functions: <br />
 ● Each vehicle shall be identified by a model name, unique identification number, Model year
 and vehicle dimensions (vehicle width and depth). <br />
 ● Park-in function that marks the arrival time of a vehicle if there is an available slot.
 The